lifeiskkang/SoarBeyondTech/README.md

 ---

-## 🚀 What This Repository Represents

-This is where I:
-- challenge myself to grow beyond my comfort zone
-- learn and build with intention
-- document my progress in AWS, DevOps, Linux, and Python
-- keep pushing until “impossible” starts to feel small

----

 ## 🛠️ Tech & Skills I’ll Be Exploring
 - **AWS Cloud** (EC2, IAM, S3, VPC, Lambda, CloudFormation, etc.)
 - **DevOps & Infrastructure** (Linux, Terraform, Ansible, Docker, CI/CD)